BestTimesToVisit.com Logo

 Private Transfer

-Pre-booked private transfers offer door-to-door service from airports like Venice Marco Polo (VCE) or Innsbruck (INN).
-This is ideal for larger groups or those with lots of luggage.
+Pre-booked private transfers offer door-to-door service from airports (e.g., Venice Marco Polo, Innsbruck) or train stations to your accommodation in Cortina.
+This is ideal for larger groups or those with heavy luggage.

-Cost:Prices vary greatly depending on distance and vehicle type.
-Expect to pay upwards of €150 from Venice Marco Polo.
-Book in advance through online platforms or directly with local transfer companies.
+Cost:Prices vary depending on distance and vehicle type; expect to pay upwards of €150 from Venice Marco Polo airport.
+Book online through platforms like Viator or directly with local transfer companies.

 Rental Car

-Driving offers flexibility to explore the Dolomites at your own pace, but parking can be challenging and expensive in Cortina.
-Mountain roads can be narrow and winding.
+A rental car provides flexibility to explore the Dolomites at your own pace, especially if you plan on hiking or visiting remote areas.
+However, parking can be challenging and expensive in Cortina itself.

 Walking